DeepskyLog/laravel-astronomy-library/readme.md

 # laravel-astronomylibrary

-> Astronomcial calculations for php / laravel
+> Astronomical calculations for php / laravel

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]
 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

-This is where your description should go.
 Take a look at [contributing.md](contributing.md) to see a to do list.

 ## Installation